 Over a billion people from all different backgrounds, communities, nations, ethnicities, and experiences follow Jesus and comprise this sacred family, and so when we meet locally to worship God, pray, hear truths taught from the Bible, encourage one another and share life together, our faith and our love for God grows, as does our love for each other.
 We become increasingly responsive to the Holy Spirit's leading in our lives and we gradually become more like Jesus, more like the people we were originally created to be - a people of love, grace, compassion, mercy, kindness, honesty, integrity and truth.

-If you desire to know God personally and have prayed this prayer, then we would love to hear from you, to encourage you, pray for you, love you, welcome you, and support you in any way we can.
+If you want to know God personally and have prayed this prayer, then we would love to hear from you, to encourage you, pray for you, love you, welcome you, and support you in any way we can.
 If you're not quite ready to respond to God, or would like to know more about this relationship with God and would like to speak with one of the pastors at the church, then please also get in touch - we would love to talk with you.
 You can visit us in person at any service send us an email, or call the church office.